-The Committee, at its meeting on 08 March 2023 (minute 142 refers), authorised officers to develop a draft comprehensive policy in relation to the licensing of Taxi and Private Hire Services in the District.
-The initial element of the work in this regard was to consider the Department for Transport's best practice guide to Councils in respect of this area of licensing, the 2022 consultation draft on an updated best practice guide and any amendments the Committee suggested at the 8 March 2023 meeting.
+Prior to the 24 July 2023 meeting, the initial element of the work in regard to the development of the policy was to consider the Department for Transport's best practice guide to Councils in respect of this area of licensing, the 2022 consultation draft on an updated best practice guide and any amendments the Committee suggested at the 8 March 2023 meeting.
 The Committee on 8 March itself considered comments received to an initial consultation exercise undertaken between December 2022 to February 2023.
+Further consultation on the policy took place between July and September 2023 and the survey results are attached to the report.

-As reported to the meeting of the Committee on 8 March, a key impetus towards the development of a cohesive licensing policy in this area has been the statutory taxi and private hire vehicle standards, issued by Government in July 2020.
+A key impetus towards the development of a cohesive licensing policy in this area has been the statutory taxi and private hire vehicle standards, issued by Government in July 2020.
 By virtue of Section 177(4) of the Policing and Crime Act 2017, licensing authorities must have regard to the standards issued by Government, and the Taxis and Private Hire Vehicles (Safeguarding and Road Safety) Act 2022.